Win (novel)

 Win is a 2021 mystery/thriller novel by American writer Harlan Coben.
 Following eleven novels in Coben’s series featuring sports agent-turned-crime solver Myron Bolitar, this is the first novel to completely feature Myron’s best friend and sidekick, the wealthy and mysterious Windsor "Win" Horne Lockwood III.
-This is the second time Coben readers experience first-person narrative from the Win character.
+This is the second time Coben uses first-person narrative for this character.
 The 2016 Myron Bolitar story Home had multiple chapters told from Win’s perspective.

 Plot summary

 An elderly man who appears to be a recluse and hoarder is found murdered in his luxury Manhattan apartment.
 The FBI contacts Win when two items connected to the Lockwood family – an original Johannes Vermeer painting that was stolen 20 years ago and a suitcase bearing Win’s initials – are found in the apartment.
 The FBI’s interest becomes clear when the victim is revealed to be Ry Strauss, one-time member of the underground group known as the Jane Street Six, who were responsible for a fire bomb attack that killed seven people in the early 1970s.

 Win runs his own concurrent investigation, as he "has three things the FBI doesn't; a personal connection to the case; an ungodly fortune; and his own unique brand of justice."
 He soon questions his cousin Patricia.
 Not long before her father, Aldrich Lockwood, was murdered, an 18-year old Patricia was abducted by two people and taken to a place she dubbed the Hut of Horrors, where she was repeatedly abused before escaping.
 Patricia reveals that the abductors ordered her to pack a suitcase, the very same suitcase found in Strauss’ apartment.
 Win’s investigation has him searching for the four remaining members of the Jane Street Six, with two known to be deceased, while he also digs into family secrets over his father’s objections.

 Along the way, a vigilante act Win carried out against a basketball coach and abuser leads to repercussions, nearly costing Win his life.